p2pu/reports/_reports/4_assessment_on_the_web_part1/index.markdown

 featured-image-contrib: Created by Matt Britt using data from the OPTE project, CC BY
 intro-heading-copy: "What if learning looked like the web?"
 intro-copy: "A series of conversations about the current state and future of learning online.
-Brought to you by the folks at Peer 2 Peer University." description:'As a learning community, P2PU is part of a larger ecosystem of online education with different trends, economic models and approaches to recognition and measurement.
-From where we sit, assessment is the biggest hurdle to innovation in how people learn.
-It is designed around the way learning was structured in the past.
-Every learner was expected to master the same body of knowledge, going at the same speed, using the same learning resources and approaches.
+Brought to you by the folks at Peer 2 Peer University."
-The web has changed the way we learn.
-The way we recognize learning hasn’t.'
+description: "As a learning community, P2PU is part of a larger ecosystem of online education with different trends, economic models and approaches to recognition and measurement.
+From where we sit, assessment is the biggest hurdle to innovation in how people learn."
 ---

 #The Problem Set